 Qualifications

 Baucus Climate Scholars are selected based on commitment to public service, academic performance, and interest in climate change and environmental policy.
 The program is open to all current undergraduate and graduate students at Montana-based colleges and universities.
-Students must be in good academic standing at the time of applying and must be enrolled as full-time students at a Montana public college or university during Spring Semester 2024.
+Students must be in good academic standing at the time of applying and must be enrolled as full-time students at a Montana public college or university during Spring Semester 2026.
 Students from BIPOC, LGBTQ+2S, and under-resourced communities are highly encouraged to apply.

 Application Materials

-- Resume (upload)
+• Resume (upload)

-- 500 word statement about why you want to be a Baucus Climate Scholar & your commitment to/interest in climate change and environmental policy
+• 500 word statement about why you want to be a Baucus Climate Scholar & your commitment to/interest in climate change and environmental policy

-- Academic Transcript (can be unofficial)
+• Academic Transcript (can be unofficial)

-Applications are due Friday, December 8, 2024 at 5pm MST.
+Applications are due Friday, January 23, 2026 at 11:59pm (end of day) MST.

 The Max Baucus Institute